-- ▶ The creation of jobs for local contractors and suppliers before, during and after construction with a flow on benefit to local economies.
-Inland Rail and the Construction Contractor will develop programs to assist with capacity building for local businesses and suppliers to take advantage of the opportunities. - Increased demand for a wide range of local goods and services during each phase of the project from feasibility, design, construction and operation. - Long term reduced road maintenance costs due to the removal of heavy freight vehicles from the regional and state road network.
+- ▶ The creation of jobs for local contractors and suppliers before, during and after construction with a flow on benefit to local economies through indirect spending with local businesses.
+Inland Rail and the Construction Contractor will develop programs to assist with capacity building for local businesses and suppliers to take advantage of the opportunities. - Increased demand for a wide range of local goods and services during each phase of the project from feasibility, design, construction and operation. - Long term reduced road maintenance costs due to the removal of heavy freight vehicles from the regional and state road network. - ▶ Potential savings for agricultural producers and direct access to port and value-adding opportunities locally.